Skip to content

 • prep the reader so that they already know what the code does and only need to figure out how that result is achieved.

-By spelling out exactly what the code in the snippet is doing, you can better create a “MadLibs” type fill-in-the-blank pattern for someone who doesn’t want to add a slide animation to a header… but instead wants to add a fade animation to a footer!
+By spelling out exactly what the code in the snippet is doing, you can create a fill-in-the-blank pattern for someone who doesn’t want to add a slide animation to a header… but instead wants to add a fade animation to a footer!
 They now have a very concrete way of describing what they are doing in a way that matches what they’ll read (or search for) in docs, or ask for help with in support.

 Multiple code samples